Things to Do to Honour National Day for Truth and Reconciliation in Winnipeg, What is Open & Closed on Sept 30

 National Day for Truth and Reconciliation at The Leaf

-In observance of the National Day for Truth and Reconciliation and Orange Shirt Day (Saturday, September 30), the Assiniboine Park Conservancy will host a Sacred Fire in the Indigenous Peoples Garden at The Leaf and make a donation to support the important work of two Indigenous-led organizations.
+In observance of the National Day for Truth and Reconciliation and Orange Shirt Day (Tuesday, September 30), the Assiniboine Park Conservancy will host a Sacred Fire in the Indigenous Peoples Garden at The Leaf to honour the resilience, strength, and bravery of the survivors of the Indian Residential School System.
 Details

 Fire Node, Indigenous Peoples Garden at The Leaf